Back to Blog

 How to Keep Your Feature List Honest

-The "What if we just..." rule
+The "What if we just..."
+Rule

 Every time someone on your team says "what if we just added..." during development, write it on a list.
 Don't debate it.
 Don't estimate it.
 Just write it down.
 Review that list after launch, with real user feedback in hand.
 You'll be amazed how many of those "quick additions" turn out to be unnecessary.